willeyna/ECT_of_leaves/README.md

 Directory created by Nathan Willey Spring 2023 for pre-processing of leaf shape data into Euler Characteristic Transform data.
 This document serves to outline the data pipeline created here and the use of all the included files/functions defined.
 Please contact me for any missing information or help!

-Raw leaf data was found here: https://figshare.com/articles/dataset/Leaf_coordinates_zip/5056441/1 Currently, leaf ECT data is stored at /mnt/research/morphology_lab/Results/ECT_of_leaves/leaf_ect and intermediate contour data is stored at /mnt/research/morphology_lab/Results/ECT_of_leaves/contour_data
+Raw leaf data was found here: https://figshare.com/articles/dataset/Leaf_coordinates_zip/5056441/1 \
+Currently, leaf ECT data is stored at `/mnt/research/morphology_lab/Results/ECT_of_leaves/leaf_ect`\
+Intermediate contour data is stored at `/mnt/research/morphology_lab/Results/ECT_of_leaves/contour_data`\
+This directory is stored locally on the HPCC at `/mnt/research/morphology_lab/Code/ECT_of_leaves`

 Functions used are stored in `ect.py`